arrow_back Back to Contract Central

 How do you review the non-compete clause in contracts?

-As the examples below illustrate, non-compete clauses are sometimes found in sections of an agreement that are clearly labelled as “Non-Compete”, “Non-Competition”, etc., in which case they will be relatively easy to find.
-In other cases, however, such as example 7 below, they may be included in a more general “Restrictive Covenants” section; or, as is the case with example 5 below, they may not be clearly labelled at all.
+As the examples below illustrate, non-compete clauses are sometimes found in sections of an agreement that are clearly labeled as “Non-Compete”, “Non-Competition”, etc., in which case they will be relatively easy to find.
+In other cases, however (such as example 7 below), they may be included in a more general “Restrictive Covenants” section; or (as is the case with example 5 below), they may not be clearly labeled at all.

 After locating all the non-compete language in each agreement, key things to focus on when reviewing these provisions include: